sulaychaudhry/sulaychaudhry/README.md

 ---
 ## What I'm working on 💼
-- **SMT-based Static Verifiers for C, C++, and Python: [ESBMC](https://ssvlab.github.io/esbmc/)** under the direction of Dr. Lucas.
-C. Cordeiro of the University of Manchester
+- **[Efficient SMT-based Bounded Model Checker (ESBMC)](https://ssvlab.github.io/esbmc)**: under the direction of Dr. Lucas C. Cordeiro of the University of Manchester
 - **Third Year Project**: Neural Architectures for Recommendation Systems

 ## My interests ✨